 The study builds on Paez’s prior research that found these channels play a role in the calcium homeostasis of myelinating cells.

 “Perturbation of calcium 2 plus (Ca++) homeostasis likely plays an important role in the pathogenesis underlying neurodegenerative and demyelinating diseases,” he says.

-Paez’s project involves both in vivo and in vitro
+Paez’s project involves both in vivo and in vitro experiments.

 Lab experiments will involve reducing the expression of VOCCs in oligodendrocytes to see if these channels play a key role in triggering the maturation of myelinating cells.